nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Groups students by their names together.
 This grouping helps to distinguish between various tuition groups.

-Format: `student -g GROUPNAME INDEX1 INDEX2 INDEX3 ...`
+Format: `student -g GROUPNAME INDEX…​`

 * Groups students into a group specified at `GROUPNAME`
-* -g refers to the group command
+* `-g` refers to the group command
-* You can specify as many Index numbers as required.
+* You can specify as many index numbers as required.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​